- Docker executor workflow

 Privileged mode

-The Docker executor supports a number of options that allows fine-tuning of the
+The Docker executor supports several options that allows fine-tuning of the

 build container.
 One of these options is the privileged